Pulumi Stack Architecture

 Stack Configuration & Environment Isolation

 Define clear boundaries between development, staging, and production stacks using YAML configuration files and Python type hints.
-Isolation prevents accidental cross-environment mutations.
-It also simplifies CI/CD pipeline routing and audit compliance.
+Isolation prevents accidental cross-environment mutations and simplifies CI/CD pipeline routing and audit compliance.

 Configure your backend to use isolated prefixes or dedicated storage buckets per environment.
 Restrict IAM policies to enforce least-privilege access for each stack.
-Validate configuration schemas during CI linting stages using mypy.
-This catches type mismatches before deployment execution begins.
+Validate configuration schemas during CI linting stages using mypy—this catches type mismatches before deployment execution begins.
+The state-level mechanics that underpin this isolation — backends, locking, and encryption shared by both Pulumi and Terraform — are covered in Managing IaC State for Python Projects, and the full per-environment layout has its own walkthrough in Structuring Pulumi Stacks per Environment.

 State Management & Cross-Stack Dependencies